-The NEPSforum is an open online discussion platform for experienced users as well as for persons who are searching for NEPS related information.
+The Forum4MICA - Making Information Commonly Available is an open online discussion platform for experienced users as well as for persons who are just searching for relevant information.
+The forum is joined by various Research Data Centers with their data collections, including the FDZ-LIfBi with the NEPS data.
 It offers the opportunity to exchange with NEPS staff members and with other researchers in a transparent dialogue.
-That way, the forum will become a rich archive of knowledge with practical solutions for numerous problems and questions.
-We highly encourage you to browse the forum first when struggling with NEPS issues or when help is needed with specific data matters.
-If there is no available solution, please take the opportunity to share your question by posting it to the forum.
+In this way, the forum grows into a knowledge archive with practical solutions to numerous problems and questions.
+We highly encourage you to browse it first when struggling with NEPS issues or when help is needed with specific data matters.
+If there is no solution available, please take the opportunity to share your question by posting it to the forum.
 Active participation requires no more than a one-time registration.
-The entire NEPS user community will benefit from a broad participation.
-You can find the NEPSforum at:
+The entire NEPS user community (and beyond) will benefit from a broad participation.
+You can find the Forum4MICA at: